Table of Contents

 Moreover, many regulations, such as the General Data Protection Regulation (GDPR) in Europe and the Payment Card Industry Data Security Standard (PCI DSS), require businesses to protect customer data and ensure the security of transactions.
 Failure to comply can lead to legal and financial penalties.

-Having observed hundreds of CIAM implementations at Descope, here are the authentication methods we see most commonly used in ecommerce and online retail.
+Having observed hundreds of CIAM implementations at Descope, here are the authentication strategies we’ve seen yield the most success in ecommerce.

 Magic links: These are unique, one-time-use links sent typically to the associated email.
 Clicking the link logs the user instantly, eliminating the need for a password.